DexterTaha/WRO-FE-2024-Mindcraft-International/README.md

 Thank those who contributed to the project, including mentors, team members, and supporters.

 ## Appendices

 ### Datasheets and Specifications
 Provide links or references to datasheets for components used.

+### References
+Include references to any external resources or research papers relevant to the project.

+## Reflections and Gratitude
+Reflect on the learning experience and express gratitude to all contributors.

+### Datasheets and Specifications
+Provide links or references to datasheets for components used.